 -Improve their relationships with others

-While focusing on skills training, DBT is often broken down into four key modules.
-Two of these modules are based on acceptance while the other two relate to behavioral change.
-These modules are as follows.
+While focusing on skills training, DBT is often broken down into four key DBT modules.
+Two of these 4 modules of DBT are based on acceptance while the other two relate to behavioral change.
+These 4 modules of DBT are as follows.

-If you are working through a dual-diagnosis, your treatment plan will be tailored to you and your unique needs.
+If you are working through a dual diagnosis, your treatment plan will be tailored to you and your unique needs.
 If you are dependent on drugs and/or alcohol, substance abuse will be the highest order DBT target within the behaviors that interfere with your quality of life.
-During DBT, the ultimate goal here would be to discontinue using destructive substances for good (i.e. change), while also understanding that a relapse, should it occur, does not mean that you cannot succeed (i.e. acceptance).
+During DBT therapy in Utah, the ultimate goal here would be to discontinue using destructive substances for good (i.e. change), while also understanding that a relapse, should it occur, does not mean that you cannot succeed (i.e. acceptance).